 - Trigger some message flows and watch the magic of Dynatrace in action!

-- IBM Integration Bus support is available as a Beta feature in Dynatrace SaaS or Dynatrace Managed versions 1.164.
+- IBM Integration Bus support is available as an Early Adopter Release feature in Dynatrace SaaS or Dynatrace Managed versions 1.164.

 - Support is currently available on Windows, Linux, and AIX.